jimbrig/obsidian_vault/R/Databases with R/Using Pool.md

 As you can see above a `pool` object in R is classified with two classes: `R6` and `Pool` which can be useful in many ways:
 - To determine a connections type for reference/informational purposes
 - Dispatch generic methods onto the connection objects by utilizing their inherited classes (i.e. through `if (inherits(conn, "R6"`) corresponding methods connections bases off their inherited classes.
+		- As opposed to a direct DBI connection w

 ## S4 method for signature 'Pool'